duckdb-faiss-ext/duckdb-faiss-ext/README.md

 If at any point you update duckdb, you have to install the extension again.

-This extension can also be compiled yourslelf, see [Building the extension](#Building-the-extension).
+This extension can also be compiled yourself, see [Building the extension](#Building-the-extension).

 ## Running the extension
 To run the extension code, simply start the shell with `build/release/duckdb`.